maupilia/SRT/sphinx/before-obs.rst

 Before observing
 ======================

-Some checks need to be performed before starting the observations.
+Some some some checks need to be performed before starting the observations.

 On nuraghe-mng